skvarre/projectbreakout/README.md

 ## How to run

-For a live version of the game, refer to (link)
+For a live version of the game, refer to this [link](https://projectbreakout.vercel.app/).

 ### Prerequisites